katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 __Why can't my organizational account get access to Insiders?__
 > Currently, it is not possible to grant access to an organizational account, as GitHub only allows for adding individual user accounts.
-We are working on a solution ourselves to simplify access to organizations.
-For now, to ensure that access is not tied to a particular individual GitHub account, we recommend creating a bot account, i.e., a GitHub account that does not belong to a specific individual but is listed as the owner of the organizational account and using this account for sponsorship.
+We are working on a solution ourselves to simplify access for organizations.
+For now, to ensure that access is not tied to a particular individual, we recommend creating a bot account, i.e., a GitHub account that does not belong to a specific individual but is listed as the owner of the organizational account and using this account for sponsorship.

 __Do I need to fork the repository to use it?__
 > The answer is both no and yes.
-If you are using the Insiders version as an individual, you can work directly with the private repository, as you do not need to share the Insider features with your team.
+If you are using the Insiders version as an individual, you can work directly with the private repository, as you do not need to share the Insider features with others.
 If you are working with a team, it is best to create a private fork using the individual account you listed as a collaborator of Material for MkDocs and grant access to all members of your organization to your fork.

 __Can I share my Insiders access with others?__
 > At the moment, it is not possible to directly share your collaborator status